sudhanshu-sri/test-app/README.md

 - `API_KEY`
 - `JWT_SECRET`

-Only add variables that are actually present in the extracted project.
+Only document variables that are actually present in the extracted project.

 ## Development Notes

-- The repository currently appears to be an initial upload with one binary artifact.
+- The repository appears to contain a packaged application artifact rather than a checked-in source tree.
-- No source code, tests, or CI configuration are visible in the repository snapshot.
+- No tests, linting scripts, or CI configuration are visible at the root.
+- The README should be updated once the archive contents are published as text files in the repository.
-- If this archive is meant to contain the full application, the repository would benefit from publishing the extracted source tree alongside or instead of the ZIP file.
+- If this project is intended for collaboration, consider committing the source tree directly instead of only the ZIP file.

-- Once the source becomes available, this README should be updated with:
-  - actual dependencies
-  - start/build commands
-  - tests and lint commands
-  - architecture notes
-  - environment variables
-  - API or CLI usage, if applicable
+## Contribution

+Contributions are welcome once the source code is available.

+Suggested workflow:

+1. Fork the repository.
+2. Create a feature branch.
+3. Make your changes.
+4. Test locally.
+5. Open a pull request with a clear description of the update.

+If the application source remains packaged in the ZIP file, contributors should first extract it and follow any instructions included there.

-## Additional Relevant Information
+## Additional Notes

-- The repository’s latest visible commit added `test-app.zip`.
-- No open issues or pull requests were visible from the repository metadata available in this environment.
-- No license file was visible in the repository snapshot.
+- No repository-level license file is visible in the current snapshot.
+- No issues or pull requests were inspected as part of this README generation.
-- Because the application source is not directly readable here, any deeper implementation details should be verified after extracting the archive locally.
+- Any deeper implementation details must be verified from the extracted application contents.

-## Next Steps for Maintainers

-If you want this README to reflect the actual application instead of the archive container, consider one of the following:

-1. Commit the extracted source files to the repository.
-2. Add a top-level `README.md` inside the archive contents.
-3. Add dependency manifests and environment examples to the repo root.
-4. Replace the ZIP-only delivery with a normal source checkout structure.

 ---

-If you extract the archive and want a stack-specific README, update this file with the concrete application files and commands.
+If you publish the extracted source files, this README can be expanded with exact commands, dependencies, and architecture details.